LefkiAth/Deep-Learning-Project/README.md

 This project implements a pipeline to intelligently remove objects from images given a prompt of the format: `[class][location]`, e.g. "person at the center".
 It leverages a U-Net-based model trained on the `[https://huggingface.co/datasets/paint-by-inpaint]` dataset to perform semantic segmentation, creating a mask of the object to be removed.
-Subsequently, a Diffusion inpainting model, finetuned with LoRA, uses this mask to generate realistic pixels, effectively erasing the object from the scene.
+Subsequently, a Diffusion model, finetuned with LoRA, uses this mask to generate realistic pixels, effectively erasing the object from the scene.

 ---